bacpop/ska.rust/README.md

 All of which make ska.rust run faster and with smaller file size and memory footprint than the original.

+## Planned features

+- Support up to k=63
+- Add support for amiguity in VCF output

-Things you can no longer do:
+## Things you can no longer do

 - Use k > 31 (shouldn't be necessary).
 - `ska annotate` (use bedtools).